olavurmortensen/olavurmortensen.github.io/markdown/experience.md

 # Experience

+ 2022 - present
+**Kongsberg Discovery, Uncrewed Platforms**
+*Software Engineer*
+Formerly known as Marine Robotics, the Uncrewed Platforms division develops an Autonomous Underwater Vehicle affectionately known as *Hugin*.
+As part of the Navigation team in the Software Group, my job is to develop the Inertial Navigation System (INS) that enables Hugin to navigate autonomously underwater.
+Furthermore, we develop post processing and visualization tools to analyze and improve navigation performance post mission.

-`2017 - present`
+`2017 - 2022
 **FarGen, The Faroe Genome Project**
 *Bioinformatician / Senior Engineer*

-My main responsibility at FarGen ([https://www.fargen.fo/](https://www.fargen.fo/)) is to pre-process and analyze the large amounts of DNA sequencing data coming out of the laboratory.
+My main responsibility at FarGen ([https://www.fargen.fo/](https://www.fargen.fo/)) was to pre-process and analyze the large amounts of DNA sequencing data coming out of the laboratory.

 I have had the privilege and great challenge to design the FarGen Cluster.
 From the start I tailored the cluster specifically for bioinformatics, from bare metal to user interface.
 The cluster is based on a powerful compute component managed by Kubernetes, and a efficient and reliable storage component based on Ceph.